 Many times I have written about the powerful role that Sisters played in our lives as students.
 In my own case, I had tremendous Dominican Sisters in grammar school and Benedictine Sisters in College who will always hold a place in my heart.
 Sister Yoches is working with students at Florida State University now.
 She is on the staff of the FSU Catholic Student Union.
 Her role as a Sister is critical for our times.

-I have a wife, four sisters, five daughters and a mother that looked after me for a large part of her 97 years.
+I have a wife, four sisters, five daughters and a mother that looked after me for two-thirds of her 97 years.
 It’s not hard time for me to understand the important place that women hold in our lives.
 As a Catholic, I saw the hardest most masculine men fell down on their knees to say their Hail Mary’s.
 The best of those also had a special respect and love for all the women in their lives.

 Mary helps lead us to Christ.